shaymolcho/light-show/README.md

 ## Creating a new sequence
 1. Follow the [getting started](#getting_started) instructions to set up the xLights project.
-2. Select File > New Sequence
+2. Select File > New Sequence.
-3. Select Musical Sequence
+3. Select Musical Sequence.
 4. Navigate to your chosen .wav or mp3 file, select it, then select Open.
 Note that .wav files may be hidden unless file type is set to xLights Audio Files.

     <img src="/images/wav_hidden.png?raw=true" width="450" />

-5. In the Wizard tab select Custom
+5. In the Wizard tab select Custom.
 6. Change the Frame interval to 20ms then select OK.

      <img src="/images/sequence_setting_20ms.png?raw=true" width="500" />

     Note: any value between 15ms and 100ms is supported by the vehicle, but 20ms is recommended for nearly all use cases.
 The [maximum show size limits](#show_limits) do not depend on the frame interval.

-7. Select Quick Start and wait for the sequencer to load
+7. Select Quick Start and wait for the sequencer to load.
 8. In the top left of the timeline, select "Group View" in the view selector.
 You can also choose "Old View" for the pre-update layout.

     <img src="/images/groups_select_view.png?raw=true" width="450" />

 9. If using the recommended "Group View", you can double click the light groups to reveal and hide individual left/right control.
-Placing light effects in the group object will activate both the left and right light
+Placing light effects in the group object will activate both the left and right light.

     <img src="/images/groups_left_right.png?raw=true" width="450" />

-10. If using the old view, double click on "GRP Tesla Model S" to view all channels
+10. If using the old view, double click on "GRP Tesla Model S" to view all channels.

     <img src="/images/all_lights_closures_old.png?raw=true" width="450" />